-Dr James H. Patterson, Distinguished Professor at Clark Atlanta University, Parker Exhibit Chair person, will be leading a team in presenting the Charlie Parker Centennial Exhibit at the 2020 Jazz Education Network Conference in New Orleans, LA.
+Dr. James H. Patterson, Distinguished Professor at Clark Atlanta University, Parker Exhibit Chairperson, lead a team to present the Charlie Parker Centennial Exhibit at the 2020 Jazz Education Network Conference in New Orleans, LA.

-Each of the following initiatives are dedicated to our mission of promoting jazz in present.
+Each of the following initiatives is dedicated to our mission of promoting jazz in the present.
 With these programs and events, our goal is to bring attention to the artists, educators, and institutions that are actively perpetuating cultural heritage and performance of jazz.

-Each year the Jazz Education Network Conference, a Historically Black College and University or Predominately Black Institution (academic or community-based) is selected to perform for the AAJC HBCU/PBI Spotlight Performance.
-Performances have included special guest performs such as, Kirk Whalum, Antonio Hart, James Rivers, and Jermaine Bazzle.
+Each year the Jazz Education Network Conference, a Historically Black College and University or Predominately Black Institution (academic or community-based), is selected to perform for the AAJC HBCU/PBI Spotlight Performance.
+Performances have included special guest performances such as Kirk Whalum, Antonio Hart, James Rivers, and Jermaine Bazzle.
 Click here for more information.

-Members of the AAJC have access to a membership database, work with artists and educators around the country on collaborative projects.
+Members of the AAJC have access to a membership database and interactive Event Calendar to aid in working with artists and educators around the country on collaborative projects.

-Each of the following initiatives are dedicated to our mission of preparing the future of jazz..
-With these programs and events, our goal is to actively perpetuate the cultural heritage and performance of jazz through intentional audience engagement, community service, and mentorship and outreach.
+Each of these initiatives is dedicated to our mission of preparing the future of jazz.
+With these programs and events, our goal is to actively perpetuate jazz's cultural heritage and performance through intentional audience engagement, community service, and mentorship and outreach.

-Each year at the Jazz Education Network Conference, students of African diaspora have the opportunity to meet and network with industry and academic profession.
+Each year at the Jazz Education Network Conference, students of African diaspora have the opportunity to meet and network with industry and academic professionals.